bstaple1/MTGA_Draft_17Lands/README.md

 ## Steps for Windows

-- Step 1: Download and unzip the MTGA_Draft_17Lands-main.zip file or clone the repository.
+- Step 1: Download and unzip the MTGA_Draft_17Lands-main.zip file, clone the repository, or download the executable from the releases page.

 - Step 2: In Arena, go to Adjust Options, Account, and then check the Detailed Logs (Plugin Support) check box.